Wuben Flashlight News

 What are candelas?

 A higher candela rating indicates a longer beam distance because more intense light travels further.
-High candela rated torches are good for visibility in smoke and fog and if you want a concentrated beam.
+High candela-rated torches are good for visibility in smoke and fog, and if you want a concentrated beam.

-If you want an evenly illuminated area, with a less bright spot and do close up work, like reading a map, a flashlight with a lower candela rating is for you!
+If you want an evenly illuminated area, with a less bright spot, and do close up work, like reading a map, a flashlight with a lower candela rating is for you!

 Approximately 1 candela = 12.57 lumens